-- Free of charge at the beginning of fall and winter semesters in the School of Music office, C-550 HFAC. - Card enables you to receive one free pass to ten ticketed events sponsored by the School of Music.
-After you have used your ten complimentary tickets, you may purchase one ticket for \$3 to any remaining performances sponsored by the School of Music, except for events for which you have already received a complimentary ticket.
+- Free of charge and obtained beginning the first day of fall and winter semesters in the School of Music office, 3209 MB. - Card enables you to receive one free pass to ten ticketed events sponsored by the School of Music.
+After you have used your ten complimentary tickets, you may purchase one ticket for \$3 to any remaining performances sponsored by the School of Music, except for events for which you have already received a complimentary ticket. - Events in the BRAVO! series and a few performances sponsored by the School of Music are not eligible for Music Major Card benefits.

-- Events in the BRAVO! series and a few performances sponsored by the School of Music are not eligible for Music Major Card benefits (see HFAC Ticket Office for details). - Cards are not transferable. - To obtain tickets to events, take the card and your picture ID to the HFAC Ticket Office (C-358).
+- Cards are not transferable. - To obtain tickets to events, take the card and your picture ID to the Ticket Office in 2019 MB.
 Tickets must be reserved before 5:00 p.m. - You are expected to adhere to the Honor Code when using the Music Major Card. - The card for winter semester will get you into the spring term opera.